utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/send-information-from-one-system-to-another.md

 * At least 15 Stripe customers.
 * A [Brevo](http://www.brevo.com) account and API key.

-## Creating the flow
+## Creating the Flow

-The first step is to [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) (copy) the collections and the environment the flow will use, then add your API keys to the environment.
+The first step is to [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) (copy) the collections and the environment the Flow will use, then add your API keys to the environment.
 You could create these requests, collections, and environment, but using existing ones saves time.
 From the [**Integration Flows** public workspace](https://www.postman.com/postman/workspace/integration-flows), fork the **Brevo API** collection, the **Stripe API** collection, and the **Stripe + Brevo** environment to your workspace.

 > Creating requests is beyond the scope of this tutorial, but you can learn more about creating requests [here](/docs/getting-started/first-steps/sending-the-first-request/).